Ideas & Inspiration

 Some of the best succulents for a garden planted outdoors are hens and chicks (Sempervivum tectorum), stonecrop (Sedum spp.), whale's tongue agave (Agave ovatifolia), ball cactus (Parodia magnifica) and dudleya (Echeveria spp.)
-Ask your Home Depot Garden Center associate for help if you're not sure which ones will grow in your area.

 You can grow succulents outdoors even if you garden in the Northwestern U.S., where the climate can be wet.
 An easy-to-grow choice for beginners is Sedum oreganum, which is often grown on rooftops.
 The plants form spreading mats and blossom with yellow flowers in spring.
 Also try Sempervivums like hens and chicks.
 Sedum dendriodes and S. palmeri grow into small shrubs that resemble jade plants.